YinHK-gameDev/unity-learn/input/Input System/README.md

 - Configuring how Actions map to methods or callbacks in the script that controls your player.
 - Handling local multiplayer scenarios such as player lobbies, device filtering, and screen-splitting.

+> Create a empty object in the scene and assign a player Input component to    it.
+Assign existing input action asset and set up default scheme.
+Unity will detect device change and auto change scheme which based on specific scheme.
+Set up handler/callback function name stating "On" + action name.
+Use Boardcast Message or Invoke Unity Events for the behavior.

 https://docs.unity3d.com/Packages/com.unity.inputsystem@1.9/manual/PlayerInput.html